Sebhol95/Simplify_NetOps/ASR9000_ASR9000v2/Input_CRC_and_dampening/README.md

 ![alt text](https://imgur.com/LxImKqy.png)

 ## How to use
-First we need to clone this repo, by logging into our linux machine we can do so with : ```git clone https://github.com/Sebhol95/Simplify_NetOps/ASR9000_ASR9000v2/Input_CRC_and_dampening``` we then has access to the script.
-It is used by running the main and uses subproccesses to call the sat scripts. just run the main and see under to get an example.
+First we need to clone this repo, by logging into our linux machine we can do so with : ```git clone https://github.com/Sebhol95/Simplify_NetOps/ASR9000_ASR9000v2/Input_CRC_and_dampening```. just run the main and see under to get an example.

 ## Example of use
 ```